Navigating Child Custody and Visitation in New York Military Divorce Cases

 Communication:

 Regular communication, especially during deployments or relocations, is essential.
-For insights into New York military divorce, consult our divorce lawyer at The Law Offices Of SRIS.P.C.
+For insights into military divorce in New York, consult our divorce lawyer at The Law Offices of SRIS.P.C.

 Flexibility:

-New York military divorce schedules are subject to change, making flexibility key.
+A military divorce schedule is subject to change, making flexibility key.
 Having backup plans and contingencies can minimize disruptions.

 Child’s Interests: